List of Power Rangers Dino Fury characters: Mucus

 Mucus is a mushroom-themed Sporix Beast with the ability to reform her body after being destroyed and turn into slime who becomes Tarrick's minion.
 Unlike the other Sporix Beasts, she lacks the ability to grow.
 Amidst Santaura's efforts to create the Nemesis Beast to destroy Pine Ridge, Mucus is temporarily turned back into her Sporix form, but is freed after the Rangers defeat Santaura.
 Six months later, having gone into hiding with Slyther and taken on human forms, Mucus goes on to run a circus with him.
+The pair would later help the Cosmic Fury Rangers in their fight against Lord Zedd.

 Mucus is voiced by Torum Heng, who also portrays her human form.

 Boomtower

 Boomtower is a robotic rook/tank-themed warrior who was created by Tarrick to help him gather Sporix.
 After several failed attempts to destroy the Rangers, Boomtower empowers himself with one of Void Knight's Sporix.
 While attempting to steal the Ninja Nexus Prism for Tarrick, Boomtower enlarges himself, but is destroyed by the Dino Fury Megazord Warrior Formation while Izzy reclaims the Sporix he used.
 Void Knight later orders the necromancer Reaghoul to resurrect Boomtower twice to stop the Rangers while he attempts to take control of the Morphin' Grid.
 Following both resurrections, Boomtower fights the Rangers, only to be destroyed twice more.

 Months later, Void King tasks Scrozzle with using Boomtower's data to construct an upgraded knight/Gatling gun-themed model named Boomblaster to bolster Lord Zedd's forces.
 Boomblaster assists Zedd in his plot to steal the Sporix generator until the former is eventually destroyed by Aiyon.

 Boomtower and Boomblaster are both voiced by Mark Mitchinson.